 The first step to uncovering if your pet is a healthy weight is to determine if your dog is obese or not.
 The most foolproof method of doing so would be to have a visit to your veterinarian.
 However, there are approaches to telling if your pet is the appropriate weight described below.

-How to Determine if Your Dog Is Obese
+How to Tell if Your Dog Is Overweight

-For both dogs and cat, the best solution would be to head to your vet and get their professional opinion on the proper weight for your animal friend.
+For both dogs and cats, the best solution would be to head to your vet and get their professional opinion on the proper weight for your animal friend.

 Obesity Risk for Dogs